online-ml/river/docs/releases/unreleased.md

 - In `metrics.SMAPE`, instead of raising a `ZeroDivisionError`, the convention is now to use 0 when both `y_true` and `y_pred` are equal to 0.

+## model_selection

+- Added the possibility to configure how the progress is printed in `model_selection.progressive_val_score`.
+For instance, the progress can now be printed to a file by providing the `file` argument.

 ## multiclass

 - Added `multiclass.OutputCodeClassifier`.